We all think we won’t be so unlucky to fall prey to the common online scams in Singapore.

-As Singaporeans, we are fortunate to live in a country where crime rates are relatively low.
+As Singaporeans, we are lucky to live in a country where crime rates are relatively low.
 However, we should always remain vigilant.

-Online criminals will do everything they can to swindle you of your money.
-They will go to extreme lengths to make you fall for the common online scams in Singapore in 2019.
+Online cyber criminals will do everything they can to swindle you of your money.
+They will go to extreme lengths to make you fall for the common online scams in Singapore.

 Thus, whether you’re doing online shopping or swiping on your favourite dating app, you should always have the above common online scams in Singapore at the back of your mind.
 Doing this will make you more cautious, thereby making it much harder for you to fall prey to such frequent internet scams in the future.

 Also, check out these additional lifestyle tips in Singapore for everyday living.